How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 What Do Homeschoolers Do All Day?

-Homeschoolers generally have many vibrant days, filled with field trips and job shadowing.
-We also have a lot of routine days, filled with the comfortable predictability of home.
+Homeschoolers generally have many vibrant days that are filled with field trips and job shadowing, but we also have a lot of routine days filled with the comfortable predictability of home.

 Of course, we all help with chores around the house.
-This is a full time job when you are at home the majority of the day.
-With everyone pitching in, the work doesn’t take long and there’s always plenty of time for the interest areas I mentioned earlier.
-I wrote more extensively on this topic at the Sonlight blog.
-Feel free to hop over there to see the logistics of a day in a family with multiple children.
+Chores are a full time job when you are at home the majority of the day.
+With everyone pitching in, the work doesn’t take long and there’s always plenty of time for independent time.
+I wrote more extensively on the logistics of a day in a family with multiple children.

 How Long Is a Homeschool Year?

-This is another question where I will first direct you to your state laws.
+I will direct you once again to your state laws.
 Some states require homeschoolers to keep a log of how many days or hours they are “in school.”
 My state doesn’t require that.

-Our Sonlight curriculum is divided into 36 weeks, and that has always been a good, full school year for us.
-However, if I were being totally honest, I would add that we usually end at 34 weeks.
-Of course, with our Sonlight curriculum, we get all of our work done in four days instead of five, so our Fridays are always utilized for fun family activities or a good day of deep cleaning at home.
-As you can imagine, the latter isn’t as popular with my children, but necessary from time to time.
+Our Sonlight curriculum has a 36 week schedule, but the reality is that we usually end in 34 weeks.
+With Sonlight curriculum, we do all of our work in four days instead of five, so our Fridays are freed up for fun family activities or a good day of deep cleaning at home.
+As you can imagine, the latter isn’t as popular with my children, but it is necessary from time to time.

-Most schools attend an average of 180 days in a school year, so if you are doing 36 weeks of curriculum, you are falling right in line with public schools.
-Although, we all know that in homeschool families, everything is a learning opportunity, so a lot of homeschoolers would tell you that they school year-round.
-There is no right answer for how many days a child should attend school, however, so be sure and check with your state and use that as a starting point.
+In most schools, students attend an average of 180 days in a school year, so if you are doing 36 weeks of curriculum, you are falling right in line with public schools.
+Because in a homeschool family everything is a learning opportunity, many homeschoolers would tell you that they school year-round.
+There is no right answer for how many days a child should attend school, however, so be sure to check with your state and use that as a starting point.

 happy Sonlight student poses with his books